svenhalvorson/SvenR/README.md

 <img src="man/figures/README-twa_above-1.png" style="display: block; margin: auto;" />

-This is sometimes useful if you have a benchmark value you're trying to compare to.
+This can be useful if you have a benchmark value you're trying to compare to.
 Note that it uses the entire 45 minutes as the denominator even though the first reading was set to zero because it is less than 5.

 ### Checking IDs